danielcarterprojects/txstate-data/README.md

 We collect eviction proceedings from the Hays County Justices of the Peace with jurisdiction in San Marcos.
 This file includes all evictions filed, regardless of outcome.

 This data is updated periodically.
-The earliest data is from 2016, and the most recent collection was on August 13, 2021.
+The earliest data is from 2016.
+The most recent collection was on August 13, 2021.

 The file includes the following columns: